 Plucking up courage, I asked for his autograph

 The President did a ‘meet and greet’ in front of the church and as he was leaving a tall teenage boy asked for something to be written in his notebook, I think.
 The President wrote a long message in this boy’s book and it was touching that he took time to write a lengthy message.
 When he was finished, a lady next to me handed her notebook for an autograph which the President kindly obliged.
 Not speaking the language, but gauging from his friendliness, I plucked up courage and asked for an autograph as well, mumbling something like ‘Hi, I’m from Australia’.
 He looked up, surprised at a foreign voice, but nevertheless signed my notebook and I also scored a quick handshake.
 So this was the day that I had my presidential brush with fame.

 It really made my day in Sofia!
 It’s not everyday that one gets to meet a president of a country whilst on holiday.
 The greatest disappointment was that Tony was nowhere to be seen.
 He was sensibly staying away from the ‘men in black’ who were no doubt the security agents.
 With his professional camera gear, he looked more than just a tourist and didn’t want to risk any issues with these agents and therefore missed the photo opportunity.

 As the President was leaving and the crowd dispersing, I said to this senior looking military guy that his President is great, “he’s so friendly”.
 This guy turned out to be the Chief of Military Protocol.
 Tony recognized him, through his lenses, giving instructions during the official proceedings.
 We were indeed blessed by St. Sofia on this day.
 Our newly found Colonel friend was a fantastic guy and the story gets better!
 More in next post….

-To see our St. Sofia Day Ceremony Album click here.Your thoughts?
+To see our St. Sofia Day Ceremony Album click here.What's your opinion on this?